 I encourage you to bring in your own artwork or references and ideas that I can use to draw you a custom tattoo.
 A custom tattoo is a tattoo designed with you specifically in mind, made to fit your personal tastes as well as your body shape perfectly.
 I may need to rework your personal drawings based on the drawings’ “tattooability”.
-Custom tattoos require a deposit as well as time for me to to draw.
-The amount of time necessary to draw your tattoo will depend on the scope of the piece as well as how booked I am.
 Once I have drawn something for you, I can happily re-work it, if necessary, until you are satisfied.
 Your deposit will be applied to the final cost/session of your tattoo.
 If you choose not to be tattooed or decide to cancel your appointment without sufficient notice, your deposit is considered a drawing fee.

 HOW DO I DECIDE ON A TATTOO FOR ME?

-You know you want to get a tattoo, you may even have a basic idea of what you like, so now what?!
-We will start at the beginning and guide you through the process of turning an idea into a great tattoo that not only will you love and cherish through time.Start with an idea of what you want to get tattooed.
+You know you want to get a tattoo, you may even have a basic idea of what you like, so now what? .Start with an idea of what you want to get tattooed.
 It can be deeply meaningful or humorous, inspirational or memorial.
 But whatever it is, it’s yours forever.
 It should come from you.
 If you let someone else pick for you, you might not love it in the long haul.
 Choose a place on your body for your new tattoo.
 Placement should take into consideration how the design is shaped, and what part of the body works best with that shape or flow.
 Do not pick based on perceived pain.
 Pain is temporary.
 I can draw something custom for your tattoo, but it is far easier if you lead me in the right direction by gathering some visual reference.

 Google and Pinterest allows everyone access to the same images.
 It’s fantastic if you want the Nike logo tattooed exactly as it is on their ad.
 It is not so helpful if you want an original tattoo.
 If unique is what you are aiming for then pick a handful of images I can craft them into something especially for you.
 Photos of other tattoos are used as reference only.
 It can point to a color palette, layout or style that you appreciate.
 Those tattoos on the Internet belong to another person and they represent another artist’s work in design.